okgourmet.com Home of Steve's Restaurant Reviews

 Meat and cheese pies served as specials

-The Cheese Pie has never been something that I enjoyed as much as the other pies.
+The Cheese Pie has not been something that I enjoyed as much as the beef, but the special allows customers to mix or match the beef or cheese (I would probably recommend two meat pies).

 Chicken kabob and spinach pies